Are graduate studies available for this program? No

 Music theory, aural training and functional keyboard placement tests are given at the beginning of the fall semester to students with prior experience in those areas.
 For information on the requirements and materials included on these tests, see the audition page and/or the placement exam preparation guide.

 Preparation for graduate study

 Students who major in music theory have continued their studies at outstanding graduate schools in multiple areas, including composition, music therapy and music theory.
-Recent graduates accepted graduate scholarship offers from the Eastman School of Music, Indiana University, Penn State, University of North Carolina Greensboro, Florida State University, and Radford University (in music therapy).
-A number of those students have completed or are currently completing doctoral studies in music theory at those schools.
+Recent graduates accepted graduate scholarship offers from the Eastman School of Music, Indiana University, Penn State, University of North Carolina at Greensboro, Florida State University and Radford University.
+A number of those students have completed or are currently completing doctoral studies in music theory.

 Awards and Recognition

-Our program is made up of professors specializing in areas such as theory, music culture, analysis, composition, theory pedagogy, twentieth century theory, aural training, counterpoint and more.
+Our program consists of professors specializing in areas such as theory, music culture, analysis, composition, theory pedagogy, twentieth century theory, aural training, counterpoint and more.
 Two full-time faculty guide the music theory curriculum and its students:

 - Janis B. Kindred, D.M., Florida State University; composition, creating computer programs for teaching music theory